 - A player can be satisfied with their hand value and stand.

 - A player can have an unsatisfactory hand value and hit, which means they will receive an additional card.
-A card that will push the hand total over 21 is termed a bust and the player immediately loss.
+A card that will push the hand total over 21 is termed a bust and the player immediately lose.

 - Finally, a player may surrender.
 This option will only be available to players after they have received their first two cards.
 In games that allow the surrender option you will get half your wager paid back to you.

-The Number Of Decks And House Edge
+Number Of Decks And House Edge

 The number of decks will naturally influence the house edge.
-Basically the more decks used, the higher the house edge.
+Basically, the more decks used, the higher the house edge.